icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [How to construct a Nature summary paragraph](https://www.nature.com/documents/nature-summary-paragraph.pdf) - ***Nature***.
 Nature official guidelines for composing abstracts.

+* [How to write a superb literature review](https://www.nature.com/articles/d41586-020-03422-x) - ***Nature***, 2020.
+Nature speaks to old hands and first timers about the work they did to make their reviews sing.

 * [Scientific Papers](https://www.nature.com/scitable/topicpage/scientific-papers-13815490/) - ***Nature***.
 Nature guidance on writing scientific papers.

 * [The Machine Learning Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) - ***McGill University***.
 Guidelines for introducing a machine learning algorithm with guarantee of reproducibility.